This post may contain affiliate links. Please read our disclosure for more info.

 - Push through your back heel and extend through your arms as your deepen into your front knee.

-The transition from High Lunge to Warrior II is one of my favorite transitions because of how smooth and fluid it is.
+The transition from High Lunge to Warrior II is an all time favorite because of how fluid the movement is, and will give you thighs a good burn!

 - Ground your back foot at an angle as you open your body up to the left side of the room and sweep your arms from above your head to straight out and shoulder height.